Best Games Like Cyberpunk 2077

 Developed by: DICE

-In theory, you fight with the system in Catalyst, which is much like Cyberpunk 2077, however, a lot of the freedom that the other game offers, Mirror’s Edge doesn’t.
-There are only certain parts of the world you can interact with, but it is a great choice if you want to touch some history and see how the first-person gameplay was revolutionized.
+In theory, you fight with the system in Catalyst, which is much like Cyberpunk 2077; however, a lot of the freedom that the other game offers, Mirror’s Edge doesn’t.
+There are only certain parts of the world you can interact with, but it is a great choice if you want to touch some history and see how first-person gameplay was revolutionized.

 4. Ghostrunner